 If you want a quicker snack so you can get back on the slopes, there is also a snack bar on the other side of the Tschugeenhütte.
 The walk-up window has sausages served with a roll, burgers and fries.

 Since I’m just learning to snowboard myself, I know that one of the most important things for a ski holiday that everyone enjoys is that there are plenty of things to do for the non-skiers.
 Arosa definitely has both skiers and non-skiers covered.
 Not only does the Tschuggen Grand Hotel have a variety of daily activities offered that includes everything from Thai yoga to wine tastings, but you can find a plethora of activities in and around Lake Obersee.

 From mid-November to mid-April Lake Obersee becomes a frozen paradise where professional and hobby ice skaters take to the ice alike.
 There is also an artificial ice skating rink near the lake and some skating sessions are open to the public.
 Check with the concierge at Tschuggen Grand Hotel to find out when the evening ice skating is or to book an ice skating instructor.

-Curling is a huge sport in Europe and you can try your hand at it in Arosa.
+Curling is a huge sport in Europe and especially in Switzerland, and you can try your hand at it in Arosa.
 Stop by the Arosa Tourismus office to arrange a private or small group lesson to learn all the ins and outs of the sport.